 However, it’s not what we recommend.
 Our recommendation is to stay overnight on Isla Barú instead of taking a day trip to Playa Blanca!

-Why wouldn’t we recommend one of the most popular day trips from Cartagena?
-Well, because it’s so popular.
-In recent years, there’s been a surge of tourism to Playa Blanca, which has turned it from a sleepy beach to a bustling marketplace.
 A few hours of laying on the beach Playa Blanca means crowds of tourists and vendors coming up and selling you everything from massages to fresh shrimp cocktail (for what it’s worth, the shrimp cocktail is delicious, and the massages are terrible).
 Jump in the water, and vendors on jet-skis will come up and offer to sell you things, then zoom away in a plume of smelly gas when you say “no, gracias” for the 85th time.

 As a tourist, the constant barrage of salespeople is irritating, but also understandable.
 The native residents of Isla Barú have lived here for many years, and it is only thanks to a recent rise in tourism that the island has basic amenities like electricity or running water.
-For more information, you can read about the story of Isla Baru here.
+For more information, you can read about the story of Isla Barú here.

 Marketing handicrafts and services to the tourists who are coming to visit their beautiful, isolated home is one of the best ways these locals have to earn a living.
 But there is little quality enforcement and a lot of unlicensed businesses that have sprung up in recent years.
 Plus, the constant interactions are overwhelming and can quickly undo the feeling of relaxation that relaxing on a beach typically brings.